alexalemi/blog.alexalemi.com/kl.md

 were to measure heights in meters it would be -1.3 bits! <sup><a href="#negative">14</a></sup>

 <aside> <sup id="negative">14</sup>
-  It seems strange to have a negative entropy, but in this case it is basically reflecting the fact that in terms of meters, the human height distribution doesn't span a whole meter in breadth, so it actually takes fewer *relative* bits to specify a human height in meters than it would take to specify any
+  It seems strange to have a negative entropy, but in this case, it is basically reflecting the fact that in terms of meters, the human height distribution doesn't span a whole meter in breadth, so it actually takes fewer *relative* bits to specify a human height in meters than it would take to specify any